syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/045_Google_bigQuery/README.md

 short_title: Google BigQuery
 id: adm-dest-google-bq
 description: >-
-    In syslog-ng OSE 4.6 and later versions it is possible to send data to Google Cloud BigQuery through the BigQuery Storage Write API using a gRCP based high performance implementation.
+    In {{ site.product.short_name }} 4.6 and later versions it is possible to send data to Google Cloud BigQuery through the BigQuery Storage Write API using a gRCP based high performance implementation.
 ---

 ## Prerequisites